Glossary

 Infraction

-An offence notice is also known as a charge, certificate of offence, or ticket.
-Public health inspectors and tobacco enforcement officers are designated as provincial offences officers.
-This designation allows them to issue an offence notice for each infraction when contraventions to applicable legislation are observed.
-Not all legislation allows charges to be laid.
+An offence notice, also known as a charge, certificate of offence, or ticket, is issued for infractions.
+Public health inspectors and smoke-free Ontario act enforcement officers are designated as provincial offences officers and can issue these notices.
+Not all laws allow charges to be laid.

 Orders

-Public health inspectors can issue orders under the authority of the Health Protection and Promotion Act.
-Commonly referred to as Section 13 Orders, these are issued when the public health inspector is of the opinion, upon reasonable and probable grounds, that a health hazard exists, and that the requirements specified in the order are necessary to decrease the effect or eliminate the health hazard.
-Orders are typically issued when there is an imminent health risk for which the only means of preventing human illness is by ordering the premises to take action specified in the order until such time the health hazard is eliminated.
+Public health inspectors can issue orders under the Health Protection and Promotion Act, often called Section 13 Orders.
+These are issued when there are reasonable and probable grounds that a health hazard exists, and actions specified in the order are needed to reduce the risk.
+Orders are issued when there is an imminent health risk for which the only means of preventing human illness is by ordering the premises to take action specified in the order and until such time the health hazard is eliminated.
+When the conditions set out in the Order are met, it is rescinded, meaning there is no longer a health risk.

 Required inspection

-Public health inspectors have the duty and the authority under the Health Protection and Promotion Act to inspect premises within their jurisdiction to ensure compliance with various pieces of legislation.
-These inspections are used to make sure that the minimum standards set out in the applicable legislation are met.
-These inspections may also be referred to as routine or compliance inspections.
+Public health inspectors have the duty and the authority under the Health Protection and Promotion Act to inspect premises within their jurisdiction to ensure compliance with laws.
+These inspections ensure minimum standards are met.
+These inspections may also be called routine or compliance inspections.

 Resolved date

-When the conditions set-out in an order have been met, the order is lifted (rescinded).
-This means there is no longer an imminent risk to the health of the public and the issue has been resolved.
+When the conditions of an order are met, the order is lifted (rescinded).
+This means there is no longer an imminent risk to the health of the public and the issue is resolved.

 Small drinking water system (SDWS)

-A small drinking water system may be a privately or publicly owned and operated drinking water system that provides non-municipal drinking water to the public.
-These systems use private wells/cisterns or surface water drawn from rivers, lakes or ponds and are common in rural areas.
-Some examples of small drinking water systems may include, seasonal trailer parks, campgrounds or resorts with six or more connections, restaurants on private water systems, hotels, motels, and bed and breakfast accommodations, libraries, gas stations, recreational and athletic facilities, places of worship, places where service clubs and fraternal organizations meet, and any place where the general public has access to a drinking water fountain, shower, or washroom.
+A small drinking water system provides non-municipal drinking water to the public.
+These systems may use private wells or surface water from rivers, lakes, or ponds.
+They are common in rural areas.
+Examples include seasonal trailer parks, campgrounds, restaurants on private systems, and places where the public has access to drinking water.

 Summons

-A summons can be given instead of a ticket.
-A summons is a legal document that requires the person charged to appear in an Ontario Court of Justice regarding an infraction.
-The summons typically leads to a trial date being set.
-During a trial, a Justice of the Peace will determine a fine or sentence if the person or business is convicted.
+A summons may be given instead of a ticket.
+It is a legal document requiring the person charged to appear in court regarding an infraction.
+This usually leads to a trial date.
+A Justice of the Peace will determine a fine or sentence if convicted.

 Water samples collected